04foxsec/pokerth/headless.md

 - change port if necessary
 - set password the same as in the server configuration

-External access for your server.
+* External access for your server.
-- If you are running it in the cloud than you probably have Public IP address.
+- If you are running it in the cloud than your server has Public IP address.
+Or even an FQDN.
-- If you host your ovn server from your local network, than do a port forward on your router to the Internal IP and port of the pokerth server.
+- If you host your own server from your local network, than do a [port forward](https://en.wikipedia.org/wiki/Port_forwarding) on your router to the Internal IP and port of the pokerth server.
 That will map you internal server port to your public IP's port.

-5.Now, on the main screen choose Internet Game:(because your Headless server hosts an "Internet game" and not a "Netwrok Game"(you are able to connect to this, but you will only see a chat window, but that is all))
+5.Now, on the main screen choose Internet Game:(because your Headless server hosts an "Internet game" and not a "Netwrok Game"(you are able to connect to this also , but you will only see a chat window, but that is all))(pic needed)

 ![alt text](https://github.com/04foxsec/pokerth/blob/main/pics/pths_internet1.png "Inernet game")